Return on Education for Bachelor’s Degrees

 Grants

 Pell Grants are available to undergraduate students.
-In order to maintain eligibility for a Pell Grant, undergrads will also be required to meet satisfactory academic progress requirements.
+However, to maintain eligibility for a Pell Grant, undergrads must also meet satisfactory academic progress requirements.

 Student Loan Forgiveness Programs